etclabscore/ethclassic-dev-website/docs/README.md

 footer: Join the revolution.
 ---

-Ethereum Classic is an open-source, public, blockchain-based distributed computing platform featuring smart contract (scripting) functionality.
+__Ethereum Classic__ is an open-source, public, blockchain-based distributed computing platform featuring smart contract (scripting) functionality.

 Feel free to explore this resource to help learn more about DApp development.

 ### Contribute

-This resource is open-source.
-To contribute, fork the site's repository and submit a pull request.
+To contribute to this website, [fork](https://github.com/etclabscore/ethclassic-dev-website) this repository and submit a pull request or discuss changes by creating an [issue](https://github.com/etclabscore/ethclassic-dev-website/issues) on Github.